Quality

 The content and results of consultations and repair requests from customers and the details of technical inquiries are sent as feedback to the manufacturing works.
 They are used to improve both products under production and in development, and to provide repair information to distributors.

 The Customer Relations Center compiles a database of customer feedback and periodically sends the results of trend analysis to works, sales companies, and research institutes.
 Works and sales companies strive to improve current products and simplify instruction manuals, while research institutes use the information to improve products under development.
-At the same time, regular liaison meetings are held between works and Customer Relations Center to address issues and improve information collection.
+At the same time, regular liaison meetings are held between works and the Customer Relations Center to address issues and improve information collection.

 Shizuoka Works has created opportunities for engineers to hear feedback from customers directly in order to improve the quality of room air conditioners "Kirigamine."
 When quality problems arise, engineers visit the customer to check on the usage environment and provide feedback for product development.
 Such feedback is used to improve product design and control specifications.
 We have also reflected feedback from customers in our efforts to improve product quality with respect to perceived temperature control and the noise of outdoor units.
 We will continue to improve our products by using valuable customer feedback.